 Early Xenophobia on the Net

 The article begins by citing a recent case of “Spammers” vs. “Flamers” to suggest the Net was on the way to losing its soul.
-Husband-and-wife law firm Canter and Siegel decided to offer their services to help aliens obtain their green cards.
+Husband-and-wife law firm Canter and Siegel decided to offer their services to help immigrants obtain their green cards.
 But when the pair wrote a program called Masspost to blast their advertisement across 5,500 bulletin boards, Internet users responded to the harassment by “flaming” the small firm.
-They sent in thousands of fake messages and blank faxes and signed them up for bogus magazine subscriptions.
-One user even threatened to burn the firm to the ground.
+They sent in thousands of fake messages and blank faxes and signed the firm up for bogus magazine subscriptions.
+One user even threatened to burn the firm to the ground – quite literally “flaming” it.

-This case, termed “The Green Card Incident”, shed a light on issues lurking beneath the surface of the Net.
-As the author wrote, the Net “was not designed for doing commerce, and it does not gracefully accommodate new arrivals – especially those who don’t bother to learn its strange language or customs, or worse still, openly defy them.”
+This event in pop culture history termed “The Green Card Incident” shed a light on issues lurking beneath the surface of the Net.
+As the author of the Time article wrote, the Net “was not designed for doing commerce, and it does not gracefully accommodate new arrivals – especially those who don’t bother to learn its strange language or customs, or worse still, openly defy them.”